-Data acquisition and display.
+• Data acquisition and display.

 Data capture and the display of raw and processed data is essential.
 But it is difficult with large operational models of the type we require.
 The difficulty arises from the volume and the asynchronous nature of the data that might be generated in an experiment.
-A typical model will almost certainly involve thousands of application nodes, each of which might generate a data stream such as statistics on local network message traffic.
+A typical model might involve hundreds of application nodes, each of which might generate a data stream such as statistics on local network message traffic.
 For purposes of analysis, it might be necessary to process this data centrally and have ordering information so as to be able to predict recovery actions.

-5 The Modeling System
+5 The Modeling Framework

-5.1 Overview
+5.1 Framework Facilities